K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="4.8"/>  4.8.
 Quota Management

-**Operator Menu provides checking, registering, modifying and deleting of PaaS-TA Portal's organization and space's quota.<br>**
+**Operator Menu provides checking, registering, modifying, and deleting of PaaS-TA Portal's organization and space quota.<br>**

 ![46]

 1. Click "Register Organization Quota" to register the organization's quota.<br>
 ![47]

-2. Enter Name, Memory,Instance, Route, Service Instance, App Instance, Public Availability, and reserved route at the Organization quota registering pop up tab.
-Click "Register" and register organization quota.<br>
+2. Enter Name, Memory, Instance, Route, Service Instance, App Instance, Public Availability, and reserved route at the Organization quota registering pop-up tab.
+Click "Register" and register the organization quota.<br>
 ![48]

 3. Click the organization quota to modify.
-Save the modified organization quota by clicking ① "Save" .
+Save the modified organization quota by clicking ① "Save".
 ![49]

 4. Select the organization quota to delete.
-Complete deleting the organization quota by clicking  ② "Delete" button from organization quota details tab.
+Complete deleting the organization quota by clicking the ② "Delete" button from the organization quota details tab.
 ![49]

 5. Register space quota by clicking "Register Space Quota".<br>
 ![58]

-6. Enter the Name, Organization Name, Memory, Instance Memory, Route, Service Instance, App Instance, Public Availability, Reserved Route of the space to register at the pop up tab.
+6. Enter the Name, Organization Name, Memory, Instance Memory, Route, Service Instance, App Instance, Public Availability, and Reserved Route of the space to register at the pop-up tab.
 Complete registering space quota by clicking "Register" button.<br>
 ![59]

 7. Click the quota of the space to modify.
-Modify from the space quota details pop up tab and click  ①"Save" button to complete.
+Modify from the space quota details pop-up tab and click the ①"Save" button to complete.
 ![61]

 8. Select the space quota to delete.
-Click ② "Delete" button from the space quota details pop up tab to Delete.
+Click ② "Delete" button from the space quota details pop-up tab to Delete.
 ![61]

 ### <a name="4.9"/>  4.9.
 Isolation Management

-**The Administrator creates new isolation segment, After an admin creates a new isolation segment, the admin can then create and manage relationships between the orgs and spaces of a Cloud Foundry deployment and the new isolation segment.<br>**
+**The Administrator creates a new isolation segment, After an admin creates a new isolation segment, the admin can then create and manage relationships between the orgs and spaces of a Cloud Foundry deployment and the new isolation segment.<br>**

 1. You can look up the isolation management history used in PaaS-TA portal.<br>
 ![isolationSegments01]